MIDWEST

 The Inn at Black Star Farms

-The Inn at Black Star Farms is like walking into a Northern Michigan dream: sprawling vineyards, horses grazing in the distance, and the unmistakable smell of fresh, country air.
+The Inn at Black Star Farms is like walking into a dream of mitten-shaped Northern Michigan: sprawling vineyards, horses grazing in the distance, and the unmistakable smell of fresh, country air.
 It’s the kind of place that makes you want to toss your phone into the nearest lake and declare yourself a permanent resident of the farm-to-table movement.
 I wasn’t sure whether Batali had ever stayed here, but it had the chef’s ethos written all over it—rustic yet luxurious, with an emphasis on locally sourced everything.

 Dinner that night was at Fischer’s Happy Hour Tavern, a cozy spot that locals visit for fresh perch and whitefish.
 The nautical-themed dining room was filled with families, and I could imagine Batali sitting in the back corner, enjoying a plate of fish and chips while going unnoticed by the crowd.
 The vibe was casual, and the food was fresh—exactly the kind of place where a celebrity chef might escape for a low-key meal.
 I opted for the whitefish, pan-seared and buttery, served with just a squeeze of lemon and a side of slaw.
 If Batali had been here before, I could see why he’d return.